citp/privacy-policy-historical/c/ca/cas/casasugar.com.md

 * For some of our Services, you may be asked to provide your mobile phone number in order to receive text messages containing information you have requested and other information that we think may be of interest to you;
 * When you view or interact with our Services, we may collect certain data, including IP Address, language setting, operating system type, page you requested, Advertising ID, user agent, and time stamp;
 * When you use the Services, we collect information about your search and click activity;
-* We may collect or receive information about you when you sign up for a sweepstakes, contest or other giveaway or promotion ( **"Promotions"** ) offered by us or our partners;
+* We may collect or receive information about you when you sign up for a sweepstakes, contest, other giveaway or promotion, or event ( **"Promotions"** ) offered by us and/or our partners;
+* We collect the information that you enter into a [Sparkle](http://sparkle.popsugar.com/) application, which may appear in a social media post (for example, an Instagram post) made by us and/or our advertising partners;
 * We may collect your user-generated content (for example, photos that you take or upload, comments that you provide or workout routines that you create, or URL links);
 * When you make a purchase through our Services, we or our vendors may also collect your information as set forth below under WHAT INFORMATION WE SHARE WITH THIRD PARTIES;
 * When you send an email to us, we will receive your email address and other information associated with your request;